By Michael Turton

 While the evening focused on opioids, del Pozo also commented on marijuana, pointing out that THC levels are many times higher than in the 1970s and 80s.

 “There is absolute correlation between frequency of marijuana use and frequency of use of other drugs,” he said.
 “Brain science on adolescent marijuana use is also unequivocal.
 It messes up kids’ brains.”

 Vermont, he said, had the highest rate of adolescent marijuana use in the country until Colorado took the top spot after legalizing pot.
 “We have to see where this goes.
 We’re in the infancy of legalized marijuana.”

 He said childhood trauma appears to accelerate drug use, an issue that one mother in the audience said is not being addressed.
 “I knew my son was having difficulties,” she said.
 “I asked for assistance from the school and the court system and no one could help me.
 I had to go bankrupt, fight tooth and nail, to save my son’s life.
 There is no system in place.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.